NJAU-CDSIC/CircaKB/README.md

 # CircaKB Data Analysis

 This repository deposited the codes for analyzing the circadian patterns of gene expression.
+We collected  and integrated 12 computational models to identify oscillatory patterns of gene expression.
+These models (with the codes) were published by the original authors.

 ## Code files